 You can apply online via the UvA website.
 Applications in Dutch or English, including a motivation letter, a detailed CV and a list of publications, should be submitted as a single PDF file.

-Applications will be received by a selection committee headed by the chair of the Department of History, European Studies and Religious Studies, Prof. Geert Janssen.
-Following a procedure which may involve a formal leadership assessment and a trial lecture, the committee will make its final recommendation to the Dean of the Faculty of Humanities.
-The first interviews will be held around May 2023.
+Applications will be received by a selection committee headed by the chair of the Department of Dutch Studies, Prof. Judith Rispens.
+Following a procedure which may involve a formal leadership assessment and a public trial lecture, the committee will make its final recommendation to the Dean of the Faculty of Humanities.
+The first interviews will be held around early March 2023.

 The UvA is an equal-opportunity employer.
 We prioritize diversity and are committed to creating an inclusive environment for everyone.
 We value a spirit of enquiry and perseverance, provide the space to keep asking questions, and promote a culture of curiosity and creativity.